tenox7/wrp/README.md

 ## Usage

 1. [Download a WRP binary](https://github.com/tenox7/wrp/releases) and run on a  server/gateway.
 2. Point your legacy browser to the IP address:port of WRP server.
+Do not use it as Proxy server (yet)
 3. Type a search string or a http/https URL and click Go.
 4. Adjust your screen width/height/scale/#colors to fit in your old browser.
 5. For very very very old browsers such as Mosaic 2.x and IBM WebExplorer 1.x tick the I checkbox to enable ISMAP mode.
 However this normally should not be needed.